- It takes about 540 peanuts to make a 12-ounce jar of peanut butter.

 - There are six cities in the U.S. named Peanut: Peanut, California; Lower Peanut, Pennsylvania; Upper Peanut, Pennsylvania; Peanut, Pennsylvania, Peanut, Tennessee; and Peanut West Virginia.

-- According to Little Brownie Bakers, cookie bakers use about 230,000 pounds of peanut butter per week to bake Do-si-dos and Tagalongs.
+- According to Little Brownie Bakers, cookie bakers use about 230,000 pounds of peanut butter per week to bake Girl Scout's Do-si-dos and Tagalongs.
 Click here for a peanut butter cookie recipe.

-- Women and children prefer creamy, while most men opt for chunky.
-Click here for a creamy peanut butter smoothie recipe.
+- Women and children prefer creamy peanut butter, while most men opt for chunky.
+Here's a creamy peanut butter smoothie recipe.

 - People living on the East Coast prefer creamy peanut butter, while those on the West Coast prefer the crunchy style.